tiprankstipranks

 The inability to obtain certain components from suppliers could harm our business.

-Our business is affected by the availability and price of the component parts that we use to maintain our products or to manufacture products.
+Our business is affected by the availability and price of the component parts that we use to maintain or repair our engines or for our partners to manufacture products.
 Our ability to manage inventory and meet delivery requirements may be constrained by our suppliers' ability to adjust delivery of long-lead time products during times of volatile demand.
-The supply chains for our business could also be disrupted by external events such as natural disasters, extreme weather events, pandemics, labor disputes, governmental actions and legislative or regulatory changes.
+The supply chains for our business could also be disrupted by external events such as natural disasters, extreme weather events, pandemics, labor disputes, governmental actions such as tariffs and legislative or regulatory changes.
 As a result, our suppliers may fail to perform according to specifications when required and we may be unable to identify alternate suppliers or to otherwise mitigate the consequences of their non-performance.
-Transitions to new suppliers may result in significant costs and delays, including those related to the required recertification of parts obtained from new suppliers with our customers and/or regulatory agencies.
-Our inability to fill our supply needs could jeopardize our ability to fulfill obligations under customer contracts, which could result in reduced revenues and profits, contract penalties or terminations, and damage to customer relationships.
-Further, increased costs of such components could reduce our profits if we were unable to pass along such price in-creases to our customers.
+Transitions to new suppliers may lead to significant costs and delays, particularly due to the recertification of newly supplied parts, as required by our customers, lessees, and/or regulatory agencies.
+Our inability to fill our supply needs could jeopardize our ability to fulfill obligations under contracts, which could result in reduced revenues and profits, contract penalties or terminations, and damage to lessee and customer relationships.
+Further, increased costs of such components could reduce our profits if we were unable to pass along such price in-creases to our customers and lessees.

 Costs6 | 11.5%